The Deori Accord

 Democratic elections held within stipulated timeframe.

-Download Accord Document
+Download Official Document